ibm-cloud-docs/loadbalancer-service/l7-pool.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# Layer 7 pool
+# Layer-7 pool
 {: #layer-7-pool}

-A Layer 7 (L7) pool is a logical grouping of the servers (members) for handling incoming requests.
+A Layer-7 (L7) pool is a logical grouping of the servers (members) for handling incoming requests.

-The Layer 7 load balancing feature can direct the incoming traffic to different backend pools based on the policies and rules.
+The Layer-7 load balancing feature can direct the incoming traffic to different backend pools based on the policies and rules.
 This feature is supported by associating multiple L7 pools with a load balancer.
 Layer 7 pools are used with the Layer 7 policies whose action is `redirect to pool`.

   ![Layer 7 Add Pool](images/Layer7-AddPool.png "Layer 7 Add Pool")